-10 Allow smaller projects that qualify for a NEPA categorical exclusion (CE) but not a SEPA categorical exemption to submit NEPA documentation only (and not the SEPA checklist).
-Administrative Low • This would require a change to the SEPA rules.
-Currently, under SEPA WSDOT can only use NEPA Environmental Impact Statement (EIS) and environmental assessments.
-This would allow WSDOT so supply their documentation in support of a NEPA CE to satisfy SEPA checklist requirements.
-This would affect smaller projects.
-11 Expand SEPA exemptions to match the NEPA categorical exclusions.
-Statutory Low • NEPA categorical exclusions have been updated several times over recent years, whereas SEPA categorical exemptions have not. • This would allow small, routine transportation projects to be exempt from SEPA as they are currently under NEPA.
-PRC DJECT DELIVERY METHODS 12 Grant broad authority to WSDOT to determine project delivery methods.
-Statutory See note Potential wage savings due to narrowing the range of activities covered by prevailing wage - would no longer apply to off-site activities.
-13 For mega-projects, the highest-level executives within WSDOT should consider all possible scenarios before selecting the contracting approach, and then consider how authority should be aligned for the specific projects.
-(Mega-Project Assessment) Administrative See note 14 When selecting a contracting method, the Department should: perform a thorough risk analysis and quantify all project risks; consider the amount of risk that should be retained versus transferred to the contractor; on mega projects, the Chief Engineer should review and approve the delivery strategy.
-(Mega-Project Assessment) Administrative See note 15 Modify existing WSDOT authority for Design-Build.
-Statutory See note Complete analysis of five pilot projects and potentially lower the threshold from \$10M million to \$2M.
-Allow for projects of any size that meet the statutory criteria.
-16 Specifically authorize GC/CM project delivery for WSDOT projects and authorize a separate review process from the Capital Projects Advisory Review Board.
+Ро tential Action Administrative or Statutory Potential Impact PRO DJECT DELIVERY METHODS 11 Grant broad authority to WSDOT to determine project delivery methods Statutory See note Potential wage savings due to narrowing the range of activities covered by prevailing wage - would no longer apply to off-site activities 12 For mega-projects the highest-level executives within WSDOT should consider all possible scenarios before selecting the contracting approach, and then consider how authority should be aligned for the specific projects.
+Administrative See note 13 When selecting a contracting method, the Department should: perform a thorough risk analysis and quantify all project risks; consider the amount of risk that should be retained versus transferred to the contractor; on mega projects, the Chief Engineer should review and approve the delivery strategy.
+(Mega-Project Assessment) Administrative See note 14 Modify existing WSDOT authority for Design-Build Statutory See note Complete analysis of 5 pilot projects and potentially lower the threshold from \$10M million to \$2M Allow for projects of any size that meet the statutory criteria 15 Specifically authorize GC/CM project delivery for WSDOT projects and authorize a separate review process from the Capital Projects Advisory Review Board (CPARB).
 Statutory See note Clarify process and availability of GC/CM for highway projects.
+16 Apply the same rigorous risk assessment process used in the original project delivery method selection to decisions about possible changes or modifications in the selection of a contracting method.
+Administrative See note On complex projects with multiple components and contracts, any change in contracting method or modification to a contract should be reviewed using the same level of risk assessment as the original selection.
+Documentation should identify how a change in approach benefits the State.
+17 Implement a pavement warranty program and consider other opportunities to use contractor warranties (performance and/or materials and workmanship) in lieu of inspections.
+Administrative See note 18 Give Design-Build contractors additional design flexibility to support innovation and cost containment by not restricting them to the Design Manual.
+Administrative See note :